programmercave0/programmercave0.github.io/_posts/2019-12-21-Bandit-Level-0-to-Level-5-|-OverTheWire.md

 ---
 layout: post
 title: "Bandit Level 0 to Level 4 | OverTheWire"
 subtitle: "Learn linux command by playing Bandit wargame.
 The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.
-Below is the solution of Level0, Level 0 → Level 1, Level 1 → Level 2, Level 2 → Level 3, and Level 3 → Level 4."
+Below is the solution of Level0, Level 0 → Level 1, Level 1 → Level 2, Level 2 → Level 3, and Level 3 → Level 4.
+The passwords are hidden, so you have to find the passwords for next level yourself."
 author: "Programmercave"
 header-img: "/assets/Bandit-Overthewire/overthewire_poster.jpg"
 tags:  [Linux, OverTheWire-Bandit]